EOxServer/eoxserver/docs/sphinx/en/users/centos_installation.rst

     sudo python setup.py install

-For installation of Python packages `pip <www.pip-installer.org/>`_ is used, which iself was installed in the previous step.
-It automatically resolves and installs all dependencies.
-So a simple
+The ``--init_spatialite`` flag of the ``create_instance`` command of the ``eoxserver-admin.py`` script used to initialize a sqlite database needs
+pyspatialite:
 ::

+    sudo yum install libspatialite-devel geos-devel proj-devel
-    sudo pip-python install eoxserver
+    sudo pip-python install pyspatialite

-suffices to install EOxServer itself.

 Now that EOxServer is properly install the next step is to :ref:`create and configure an instance <Creating an Instance>`.